-335 Those standing advisory groups are the Probation Officers Advisory Group, the Practitioners Advisory Group and the Victims Advisory Group.
+335 At the time, those standing advisory groups were the Probation Officers Advisory Group, the Practitioners Advisory Group and the Victims Advisory Group.
+In 2016, the Commission created a fourth standing advisory group, the Tribal Issues Advisory Group.

 336 The Society of Corporate Compliance and Ethics, the Ethics and Compliance Officers Association, Ethisphere Institute, the Defense Industry Initiative on Business Ethics and Conduct. the Association of Corporate Counsel, and the Open Compliance and Ethics Group were among those commentators.
 In addition, a former Vice Chair of the Commission, John Steer, and a member of the ad hoc advisory group, Win Swenson, also submitted public comment.
 Both of these commentators were Commission staff members when the organizational guidelines were promulgated in 1991.